Download: Stable · Pre-release · Snapshot | Docs | Changes | Wishlist

 From now until 7th March, you can earn money by reporting security vulnerabilities in PuTTY!

 HackerOne is running a bug bounty programme for PuTTY, funded by the European Union as part of the ‘Free and Open Source Software Audit’ project (EU-FOSSA 2).
 If you report a vulnerability through their web site, it may qualify for a bounty.
 (The exact amount will depend on how serious the problem is, and there's also a bonus for providing a patch that fixes it.)

 For more details, or if you have something to report, see the link above.

 (Please note that HackerOne will only consider vulnerabilities reported to them.
 If you send a report directly to the PuTTY team in the usual way, then of course we'll still fix it, but we can't also arrange for you to get paid.)

 This week we've generated a fresh set of GPG keys for signing PuTTY release and snapshot builds.
 We will begin signing snapshots with the new snapshot key, and future releases with the new release key.
 The new master key is signed with the old master keys, of course.
 See the keys page for more information.

-2015-07-25 PuTTY 0.65 released, containing bug fixes
+2017-07-08 PuTTY 0.70 released, containing security and bug fixes